 In all matters of classroom management, Dual Enrollment Faculty should direct questions and concerns to the respective Department Chair of State College of Florida, Manatee-Sarasota.
-In addition, detailed information on policies and practices may be found in the on-line in Development Resources at http://www.scf.edu/FacultyStaff/AdjunctFacultyProfessionalDevelopment/default.asp.

 All Sarasota County district schools (including charter schools) and registered home school students who participate in DE/ EA courses are subject to the College Student Code of Conduct as well as the classroom management, academic, and attendance policies and procedures of SCF.